International-GNSS-Service/SLM/doc/source/configuration.rst

 configuration.

 Django_ configuration directives are defined in a settings file.
-You should first familiarize youself with how :doc:`Django configuration works <django:topics/settings>`.
+You should first familiarize yourself with how :doc:`Django configuration works <django:topics/settings>`.
 A Django configuration file is simply a python file where configuration directives are python variables of any type defined in all caps.
 The python import path to this configuration file must appear in the ``DJANGO_SETTINGS_MODULE`` environment variable.
 After Django_ is bootstrapped you can access a